 My career has focused primarily on the provision of psychotherapy.
 My extensive work with emerging adults and mature students in the university context has been deeply fulfilling, and I valued my part-time employment with the Traumatic Stress Service at London Health Sciences Centre.
 Additionally, I have always enjoyed private practice.
 Together, these settings have allowed me to work collaboratively with diverse individuals determined to live a meaningful life in the face of their challenges.

 Teaching, clinical supervision and training have been significant aspects of my career.
 I enjoy providing mentorship, and find that working with supervisees offers professional development opportunities for both parties.
+As such, I’m very pleased to provide clinical supervision and professional mentorship to associates working at McKenzie Psychology.

 I am delighted to be an associate with McKenzie Psychology.
 It is a pleasure to practice with colleagues who are growth-oriented and who share values of compassion and patient-centeredness.
 Personally, it is deeply important to me to foreground the creation of a secure relationship with patients, and I’m honoured to work with colleagues who also cherish that privilege.